kyma-incubator/connector-tools/gen-event-gw/README.md

 # Kyma Generic Event Gateway
-This app consumes webhooks from external applications and transform their data into a kyma event.
+This app consumes webhooks from external applications and transforms their data into a kyma event.

 ## Parmaters